hackerb9/vt340test/apl/charset/IR-68-to-Unicode.txt.md

 capital letters, 0x61 to 0x7A, are valid characters and should map to _something_ in Unicode.)

-Even worse, it lists a few of the IR-68 characters twice, which can't be right.
-While there should be duplicates of the Unicode characters -- composition occurred by backspace overprinting, which can happen in either order -- every IR-68 sequence should map to a single Unicode character.
+It also lists some IR-68 characters twice, which can't be right.
+While there should be duplicates of the Unicode characters — composition by backspace overprinting can happen in either order — every IR-68 sequence should map to a single Unicode character.
+The duplicated characters are as follows:

 ## QUAD DOWNWARDS ARROW